 - Install `@playwright/test` and download Playwright **browser binaries** (`playwright install`)

-- Create `.env.testing` from `.env` with E2E-appropriate overrides
+- Create or update `.env.testing` with parallel-safe E2E overrides

-- Create `database/testing.sqlite` for SQLite tests
+- Create `database/testing.sqlite` for projects that intentionally use SQLite

 - Configure `phpunit.xml` to let `.env.testing` control DB/cache (comment out overrides)